 Seattle-based Coffee achieved something every entrepreneur dreams of — establishing a new culture and becoming the leading provider in their own industry.
-And not only in their home country but also worldwide.
+According to CSIMarket Starbucks market share is whopping 10.5% in Restaurant category.

 Starbucks boasts impressive stats: